tintindas/leetcode-solutions/Math/Easy/67. Add Binary/README.md

 ## Notes

 1. Could be done solved using an array too.
-Would involve reversing the final answer obtained.